huiannie/CSC205-TA-Watson/README.md

 <em>Watson's conversational agent starter kit </em>.

 In order for the application to bind to the services, the two services must have names that match the service names listed in the `manifest.yml` file.
+So:
-So the dialog service should be named <b>dialog-service</b> and the classifier service should be named <b>natural-language-classifier-service</b>
+- the dialog service should be named <b>dialog-service</b>, and
+- the classifier service should be named <b>natural-language-classifier-service</b>.

 ### How to train the classifier